Excel & Spreadsheet Redaction

 - Row and column structure

-- Cell formatting (colors, borders, fonts)
+- Cell formatting (colours, borders, fonts)

 - Formula logic (though referenced data is redacted)